aerogear/graphback/docs/datasync/soft-delete.md

 The response is a list of the latest versions of the changed  documents along with a `_deleted` flag that is set to `true` if the document has been deleted since `lastSync` and `false` otherwise.
 The response also contains a `lastSync` timestamp which can be used in the next `syncX` query.

-In the example response, we get that the "First!" comment has been deleted, while a new comment "Second!" has been created.
+In the example response, we get that the "First!" comment has been deleted, while another comment "Second!" has been updated.

 :::note
 There is no support for querying relationships through a delta query, all relationship fields are removed when constructing a delta Type.